-- Short trips Daisies, Brownies, Juniors, Cadettes, Seniors, and Ambassadors: A walk to the nearby garden or a short ride by car or public transportation to the firehouse or courthouse is a great first step for Daisies. - Day trips Daisies, Brownies, Juniors, Cadettes, Seniors, and Ambassadors: An all-day visit to a point of historical or natural interest (bringing their own lunch) or a day-long trip to a nearby city (stopping at a restaurant for a meal)-younger girls can select locations and do much of the trip-planning, while never being too far from home. - Overnight trips Daisies, Brownies, Juniors, Cadettes, Seniors, and Ambassadors: One to two nights (with the exception of Daisies as explained below) away to a state or national park, historic city, or nearby city for sightseeing, staying in a hotel, motel, or campground.
-For
+- Local Field Trips Daisies, Brownies, Juniors, Cadettes, Seniors, and Ambassadors Visit a nearby spot, possibly during your regular meeting time.
+This could be a walk to the nearby garden or a short ride by car or public transportation to the firehouse or courthouse.

-Brownies, these short trips are just long enough to whet their appetites, but not so long as to generate homesickness.
+Minimum Age: Daisy Recommended Age: Daisy, Brownie - Day Trips Daisies, Brownies, Juniors, Cadettes, Seniors, and Ambassadors Plan an all-day trip.
+Try a council event or local attraction.
+This could be an all-day visit to a point of historical or natural interest (bringing their own lunch) or a day-long trip to a nearby city (stopping at a restaurant for a meal)-younger girls can select locations and do much of the trip-planning, while never being too far from home.
+Minimum Age: Daisy Recommended Age: Daisy, Brownie, Junior - Overnight Trips Daisies, Brownies, Juniors, Cadettes, Seniors, and Ambassadors One night away to a council event or camp, a state or national park, historic city, or nearby city for sightseeing, staying in a hotel, motel, or campground.
+For Brownies, these trips are just long enough to whet their appetites, but not so long as to generate homesickness.